seanpm2001/seanpm2001/README.md

 New style (custom headings, as images) also dividers My web stack
 New icon to center at the top
-Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Improvements to language translation process, and info on this
 ```

 </details> <!-- End of current remodel goals section !-->